-- Shown again is the fringe pattern of a real wide-band baseline. - To preserve the visibility amplitude, we must re-set delays before the source moves too far down the pattern. - To maintain a stable phase, we must reset the phase $\sim v/\delta v$ times faster. - All this is done in the correlator
+- Shown again is the fringe pattern of a real wideband baseline. - To avoid delay losses, we must re-set delays before the source moves too far down the delay pattern. - To avoid ridiculous sample rates, we need to shift the signal phase $\sim \nu/\delta \nu$ times faster. - All this is done in the correlator

-Maintaining phase stability requires much faster tracking than maintaining amplitude.
-The process is much easier if the phase adjustment can be done independently of delay.
+Tracking the phase requires much faster adjustments than maintaining amplitude.
+The process is much easier if the phase adjustment is done independently of delay (which it is).